Turning Real Estate Leads into Loyal Clients

 Call notes and timing

-• Log how they first found you and the offer they responded to such as a valuation or list of homes.
+• Log how they first found you and the offer they responded to, such as a valuation, guide, property page, or list of homes.

-• Record budget, location, timeline, and any non negotiable needs in the CRM while the call is fresh.
+• Record budget, location, timeline, and non-negotiable needs in the CRM while the call is fresh.

-• End the call with a clear next commitment such as a saved search, value review, or planning call.
+• End with a clear next commitment such as a saved search, value review, planning call, or showing conversation.

-• Block ten minutes after each new lead window to complete notes without distraction before the next task.
+• Block ten minutes after each new lead window to complete notes before the next task pulls your attention away.

 Script 2